rust-lang/rust/docs/dev/README.md

 Note: if you enjoyed this abstract hand-waving about boundaries, you might appreciate https://www.tedinski.com/2018/02/06/system-boundaries.html

+## Minimal Tests

+Most tests in rust-analyzer start with a snippet of Rust code.
+This snippets should be minimal -- if you copy-paste a snippet of real code into the tests, make sure to remove everything which could be removed.
+There are many benefits to this:

+* less to read or to scroll past
+* easier to understand what exactly is tested
+* less stuff printed during printf-debugging
+* less time to run test

 ## Order of Imports

 We separate import groups with blank lines